 Keep in mind that lemons are one of the fruits with the richest vitamin and mineral content.
 This makes them great for this type of liver disease and the acute vitamin deficiencies associated with it.
 In fact, just having a cup every morning is enough to start strengthening your liver.

 This treatment works best when taken for 5 consecutive days, followed by 5 days off.

 This sounds surprising, but it’s true!
 Lemon juice is great for improving the health and treating any problem associated with the gallbladder.
 It works by facilitating the drainage of stone-containing bile juices into the duodenum to keep them from accumulating in this organ.

 Benefits of lemon water for your heart

-Drinking a warm glass of water with lemon on an empty stomach is a simple remedy that costs next to nothing to make and offers many benefits.
-You may not notice it first, but you will have better digestion, avoid colds and infections, and most importantly: your cardiac health will improve.
+Drinking a glass of warm water with lemon on an empty stomach is a simple remedy that costs next to nothing to make and offers many benefits.
+You may not notice it first, but it will improve your digestion, help you avoid colds and infections, and most importantly: your cardiac health will improve.

 Want to know how lemon water can help you?